azjamsg/Crisp-Project/README.md

 2. node main.js

 <h3>Crsip Database-SQL</h3>
-MYSQL Query were formulated in the files to generate different type of data output<br>
+Formulation of MYSQL Query<br>

 <h3>Crsip Frontend</h3>

-<p>The webpages are connected with the backend where datas are exposed through API and require MYSQL to run for data to appear on the website.
+<p>The webpages are connected with the backend where datas are exposed through API using express.js and require MYSQL to run.
 However, as the database is locked under property of NUS FinTech Lab, MYSQL might not run for those without an access.</p>

 There are 3 pages for the website, mainly using html, css and javascript: <br>